 This final piece is a dictation and will test your ability to write at speed and read back your own Teeline shorthand.
 If the Teeline is not perfect, it doesn't matter, as long as you've transcribed it accurately.

-If you would like to learn more, have unlimited access to our ten lessons, minute taking course, Advanced & Improvers exercises, 250+ dictations, we would love to welcome you onboard and work with you to achieve your goals.
+If you would like to learn more, have unlimited access to our ten lessons, minute taking course, Advanced & Improvers exercises, 250+ dictations, we would love to welcome you onboard.